EmmanuelCastilloHernandez/CometBot/README.md

 ## Open Source Discord.py bot to goof with
 Created by Emmanuel Castillo and in collaboration with Garen Gevorgyan.
 Current version is 1.0.0 `Luna`

+To see if the bot is up, check: https://cometbot.emmanuelch.repl.co/creators

 # What It Does
 > It's a python bot ofc